Strong Duality for a Multiple-Good Monopolist: Multi-Item Applications of Duality

 \subsection{Two Uniform $[0,1]$ Items}

 Using Theorem~\ref{strongduality}, we provide a short proof of optimality of the mechanism for two i.i.d. uniform $[0,1]$ items proposed by \cite{ManelliV06} which we refer to as the MV-mechanism:

-\begin{example} The optimal IC and IR mechanism for selling two items whose values are distributed uniformly and independently on the interval $(0,1)$ gives the following options: \begin{itemize} \item Buy any single item for a price of $\frac 2 3$ \item Buy both items for a price of ${4 - \sqrt{2} \over 3}$. \end{itemize} \end{example}
+\begin{example} The optimal IC and IR mechanism for selling two items whose values are distributed uniformly and independently on the interval $[0,1]$ is the following menu: \begin{itemize} \item buy any single item for a price of $\frac 2 3$; or \item buy both items for a price of ${4 - \sqrt{2} \over 3}$. \end{itemize} \end{example}

 Let $Z$ be the set of types that receive no goods and pay $0$ to the MV-mechanism.
 Also, let $A$, $B$ be the set of types that receive only goods $1$ and $2$ respectively and $W$ be the set of types that receive both goods.
 The sets $A,B, Z,W$ are illustrated in Figure~\ref{uniformfig} and separated by solid lines.